 This article is published through our Regional Reporter Program.
 We acknowledge the support of the Canada Council for the Arts through the Digital Now initiative.
+Video content in this article was produced with support from Canadian Heritage through the Business Innovation component of the Canadian Periodical Fund.

 Hayley Ng has been dancing since the age of three.
 Today, she balances her passion for dance with her PhD studies at the University of Toronto’s Rehabilitation Sciences Institute and as a physiotherapy resident at North York General Hospital.